 Library Opening hours: The library is open 24/7.
 Library staff are normally available from 09:00-13.00 and 14.00-16.30 Monday to Friday.
-[These hours may vary during 2022/23.]

 Registration: you will be pre-registered but you must confirm your registration by bringing your University Card to the library before you begin to borrow.